-Exclusion orders.

-- (a) he has a record or history of repeated acts of violence against other family members or has been convicted of similar offences on two occasions within the previous two years; or - (b) the act of violence by him has caused such bodily or mental harm that it endangers the life or mental health of the victim; or - (c) he refuses to consent to undergo therapeutic treatment for self-control such as is referred to in section 25, the Court may make an exclusion order excluding the person charged from the family residence for such period and under such conditions as the Court may deem fit. - (2) When making an exclusion order the Court shall fix a date for hearing representations from the person charged and from any other interested party, whereupon the Court may extend or modify the exclusion order as it deems fit. - (3) At any time while an exclusion order is in force, the person charged may apply to the Court for the revocation or modification of the order and after hearing representations from the person charged and from any other interested party the Court may make such Order as it deems fit. - (4) Subject to the provisions of subsection (5) below, an exclusion order may be made in lieu of or in addition to any other penalty that the Court has power to impose under this or any other Ordinance. - (5) The Court shall not make an exclusion order if it imposes a prison sentence on the person concerned for a period exceeding six months.
-Where the sentence is for six months or less, an exclusion order may be made, but its commencement shall only be effective upon the release from prison of the convicted person. - (6) Any person who contravenes any condition of an exclusion order made against him shall be guilty of an offence and liable to imprisonment not exceeding two years. - (7) The provisions of section 15(3) with regard to speedy trials shall apply in relation to an offence under this section. - 24.-(1) When considering whether or not to make an exclusion order, the Court shall have regard to the respective needs for accommodation of the person charged and the other family members and unless it otherwise directs, the following provisions shall apply -
+- (a) he has a record or history of repeated acts of violence against other family members or has been convicted of similar offences on two occasions within the previous two years; or - (b) the act of violence by him has caused such bodily or mental harm that it endangers the life or mental health of the victim; or - (c) he refuses to consent to undergo therapeutic treatment for self-control such as is referred to in section 25, the Court may make an exclusion order excluding the person charged from the family residence for such period and under such conditions as the Court may deem fit.

+(2) When making an exclusion order the Court shall fix a date for hearing representations from the person charged and from any other interested party, whereupon the Court may extend or modify the exclusion order as it deems fit.

+(3) At any time while an exclusion order is in force, the person charged may apply to the Court for the revocation or modification of the order and after hearing representations from the person charged and from any other interested party the Court may make such Order as it deems fit.

+(4) Subject to the provisions of subsection (5) below, an exclusion order may be made in lieu of or in addition to any other penalty that the Court has power to impose under this or any other Ordinance.

+(a) Subsection (2) repealed and replaced by Ordinance 21/2006 - came into force on 08 December 2006

+(b) Subsection (6) inserted by Ordinance 21/2006 - came into force on 08 December 2006

+(5) The Court shall not make an exclusion order if it imposes a prison sentence on the person concerned for a period exceeding six months.
+Where the sentence is for six months or less, an exclusion order may be made, but its commencement shall only be effective upon the release from prison of the convicted person.

+(6) Any person who contravenes any condition of an exclusion order made against him shall be guilty of an offence and liable to imprisonment not exceeding two years.

+(7) The provisions of section 15(3) with regard to speedy trials shall apply in relation to an offence under this section.

+(8) An exclusion order excluding a person from the family residence shall not be made where that residence was provided or arranged for the benefit of that person in the course of his employment or service with any Force of the United Kingdom or any civilian component unless the authority providing or arranging that accommodation consents to the making of such order.( $\mathbf{a}$ )

-Supplementary provisions with regard to exclusion orders.
+Supplementary provisions with regard to exclusion orders